CONNECT-platform/inter-auth-spec/GOALS.md

-the focus of these documents is establishing and operating within the boundaries of one specific **network**, and further work is required to achieve inter-network interoperability. the protocols in this specification should however be easily adaptable to such future specifications in a backwards-compatible manner and most probably by means of optional extensions, though that cannot be guaranteed for all possible future specifications in that area.
+the focus of these documents is establishing and operating within the boundaries of one specific **network**, and further work is required to achieve inter-network interoperability. the protocols in this specification should however be easily adaptable to such future specifications in a backwards-compatible manner and most probably by means of optional extensions, though that cannot be guaranteed for all such possible future specifications.

 ## Security